kayleelauren/Tutorial_TreeInference/tutorial.md

 * how to run jobs: http://www.phylo.org/tools/flash/cipresportal2_task_management.htm

 1) Register (you can make use of the system as a guest but it's much easier to handle data with a username).
+* Use your drexel email, they may give you more [CPU time](http://www.phylo.org/index.php/help/cpu_help)

 2) Upload data (alignments are in the [/Tutorial_TreeInference/alignments/](https://github.com/JacobRPrice/Tutorial_TreeInference/tree/master/alignments) directory.
 * select "create new folder" in home screen.
 * name the folder and give it a description.